forestgrape/coronavirus/5_epidemiological/spread_analyses.md

    * Increased inhaling
      * being at low air pressure (either high altitude or airplane)
      * vocal activities such as singing or shouting
      * strains e.g. sports.
-For people where ther air exchanged is lowered (e.g. arteriosclerosis) already going up a staircase can be enough.
+For people where the oxygen uptake is lowered (e.g. arteriosclerosis or very unathletic) already going up a staircase can be enough for deep breathing.
-3. In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 seem not to occur.
+1. In settings where droplet transmission but no aerosol transmission is likely, namely in crowded outdoor settings such as demonstrations or swimming pools, transmissions of symptomatic Covid-19 seem not to occur.
-4. In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmissions of symptomatic Covid, neither populations based nor through contact-tracing (e.g. camping grounds, Take away food).
+2. In settings where contact and fomite transmission is likely (e.g. no water to wash , eating with hands), there is no evidence for transmissions of symptomatic Covid, neither populations based nor through contact-tracing (e.g. camping grounds, Take away food).

 The observation strongly indicate a generalized aerosol transmission model (either aerosol or dry form transmission [Summary Airborne Transmission](../5_epidemiological/transmission.md#overview-airborne-transmission)).
 For the droplet transmission model the distance and speaking method would be expected to matter most.